-I found some time to write about the Lemon marmalade which I made last month when I made the Lemonade.
-As I said then, I wanted to make a spoon sweet with the peels just like the bergamot I had made a few months ago but seeing that the were very thin and therefore not suitable for the spoon sweet, I gave it a quick thought and decided to make the Marmalade.
+I now found some time to write about the Lemon marmalade which I made last month when I mad the Lemonade.
+As I said then, I wanted to make a spoon sweet (preserve) with the peels just like the bergamot I had made a few months ago but seeing that the were very thin and therefore not suitable for the spoon sweet, I gave it a quick thought and decided to make the Marmalade.
 I have made orange marmalade and mixed citrus fruit marmalades before but it was the first time I attempted to make a marmalade with just lemons.

 I kept all the pulp, pith and seeds which I tied in a tulle (or use a cheese cloth) so that I could get the pectin from there but still I wasn’t sure that I would get enough flavour from just the peels so I decided to add half of the lemon squash I had made earlier.

-This marmalade turned out so delicious, everyone at home loved it and the recipe is pretty straightforward.
+This marmalade turned out so delicious, everyone at home loved it and the recipe is pretty straight forward.
 I’ve detailed as much of the method as I could, to make it easier for any of you who might try the recipe to be successful with it.
 However I do not have a thermometer to help you but I believe if you follow my instructions you will be able to make it.
 Also in Greece we do not have various brands of lemons, so we do not know what kind of lemons we eat.
-We just say lemons, so I don’t know which type to suggest you use, but lemons are all lemons and I don’t think that this will make any difference. t
+We just say lemons, so I don’t know which type to suggest you use, but lemons are all lemons and I don’t think that this will make any difference.

 The event is on all year round so find a song to go along with your recipe and submit it any time you like.
 The round up is every three months.